haskellfoundation/certification-syllabi/drafts/nikolai/kind-system-basics.md

 For each of the following type class definitions:

-1. Provide the kind of the type parameter.
+1. Provide (infer) the kind of the type parameter.
-2. Suggest a concrete type (constructor) as a potential instance of this type class.
+2. Suggest a concrete type (constructor) as a potential instance of this type class (purely based on the kind).

 ```haskell
 -- difficulty increases progressively (more or less)